losol/positor/readme.txt

 * Major clean-up of all code, nearly WPCS compliant

 = 1.1.10 - 24.07.2017 =
-* Added option to hide meta.
+* Added option to hide sidebar for posts.

 == Credits ==